I can help with:

 A general (and incomplete) list of the areas I feel most passionate about.

-You are (or are the guardian of) a teen or preteen who is struggling with their relationship with food and/or food acceptance ('picky eating').
+You are (or are the guardian of) a teen or preteen who is struggling with their relationship with food, body image, and/or food acceptance ('picky eating'), OR

 You have an eating disorder, or feel like the way you think about eating/food might be negatively impacting your mental health.

-You forget to eat, eat inconsistently, have a limited diet, or struggle to find space to make food choices that feel good.
+You "emotionally eat", eat inconsistently, have a limited diet, feel 'out of control' around food, or struggle to find space to make food choices that feel good.

-Even if you don't neatly fit into one of these groups, please feel free to email me or book a free discovery call to see if I can support you!
+Even if you don't neatly fit into one of these groups, or if you just want a one-time appointment to learn some basic nutrition, please feel free to email me or book a free discovery call to see if I can support you!

 The Diet Cycle (and why dieting doesn't actually make us healthier)